google/shoptimizer/docs/developer-guide.md

 *   `title-word-order-optimizer=(true/false)`

 "lang" will control which language is used for certain optimizers that require language-specific token parsing.
-The supported language values are: "en" (English), "ja" (Japanese).
+The supported language values are: "de" (German), "en" (English), "fr" (French), "id" (Indonesian), "ja" (Japanese), "ko" (Korean), "vi" (Vietnamese).
 If the "lang" parameter is not supplied, it will default to English.
 This directly maps to which language-specific config file is used under the config/ directory.
-These files can be edited by the user as needed.
+Users can edit existing files or create new ones for additional language support.

 "country" and "currency" will control which country and currency are used for certain optimizers that set country-specific and currency-specific value.
 The